 Members of the EC and BOA have a fiduciary duty to SAIKAT.

-The EC and BOA members must act like a prudent person in the best interest of SAIKAT with good faith and avoid self dealing.
+The EC and BOA members must act like a prudent person in the best interest of SAIKAT with good faith and avoid self-dealing.

 The EC and BOA members must not promote their own interest, interest of their relatives or friends in receiving any business opportunities, contracts, or other favors in cash or kind from SAIKAT.